AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/creating-a-dynamic-contract-simple/simple-contract-header.md

 ---
-description: Coding the Simple Contract's header file
+description: Coding the SimpleContract's header file
 ---

 # Simple Contract Header

 Having created the `SimpleContract` files and registered them in CMake, let's implement the contract's header first, as most of the registration is done there.

-## Declaring the Contract Class
+## Declaring the contract class

 Open the header file (`simplecontract.h`) and add the following lines: